-In the Spring - Annual Financial Report (AFR)
+March to May - Annual Financial Report (AFR)

 2.5.
-The DRFO in conjunction with the budget managers will prepare the AFR.
-The AFR includes the statutory annual accounts which subject to external audit will be approved by both the RFO and Corporate Governance Panel.
+The RFO in conjunction with the budget managers will prepare the AFR.
+The AFR includes the statutory annual accounts which subject to external audit will be approved by both the RFO and Corporate Governance Committee.